-- 1. The entity must have a zero-coupon risk-free bond yield curve for each currency should.
-This curve must be the same one used by the entity for the financial instruments valuation; - 2.
-The entity must have a credit differential curve for each issuer, consistent with the valuation of each financial instrument; - 3.
+- The entity must have a zero-coupon risk-free bond yield curve for each currency.
+This curve must be the same one used by the entity for the valuation of the financial instruments; - 2.
+The entity must have a credit differential curve for each issuer, consistent with the valuation of each financial instrument: - 3.
 The bond's market value or, if appropriate, its fair value must be available; - 4.
 The instrument must be deconstructed into both zero-coupon bonds and independent liquidity flows during the residual term of the bond until maturity.
-The sum of current zero-coupon bond values in which the financial instrument was deconstructed must match the market price or, if need be, the bond's fair value; - 5.
-Only the fixed liquidity flow of the financial instrument, as shown below, will be considered for the calculation of the capital requirements for interest risk; - 6.
-Each current zero-coupon bond value will be assigned to one of the vertices described below.
+The sum of current zero-coupon bond values in which the financial instrument was deconstructed must match the market price or, if need be, the bond's fair value: - 5.
+Only the fixed liquidity flow of the financial instrument, as shown below, will be considered for the calculation of the capital requirements for interest risk.
+This implies that for floating coupon instruments, only that portion of the flow corresponding to the defined fixed spread over the reference rate will be considered: - 6.
+The value of each current zero-coupon bond will be assigned to one of the vertices described below.
 The vertices are 0.25, 0.5, 1, 2, 3, 4, 5, 10, 15, 20, and 30 years. - 7.
 If the time frame of the zero-coupon bond does not match any vertex, the cash flow will be placed inversely proportional to the distance between the dates of the two nearest vertices.